Skip to content

 1 / 1

-The company reports that it classifies all own and third party supplying palm oil mills as low, medium, or high risk.
-This is achieved through the company conducting sustainability due diligence evaluations for its suppliers including a desktop spatial risk analysis, which uses maps from official databases to assess the risk of deforestation and peatland development.
+The company reports that it classifies all its own and third-party supplying palm oil mills as low, medium, or high risk.
+This is achieved through the company conducting sustainability due diligence evaluations for its suppliers, including a desktop spatial risk analysis, which uses maps from official databases to assess the risk of deforestation and peatland development.

-The company states it assesses and categorises the risk level of all its own and third party supplying mills annually.
+[Externally verified] The company states it assesses and categorises the risk level of all its own and third-party supplying mills annually.
+Evidence is externally verified by the Control Union.

-The company reported that in 2022, 26% of supplying mills were low risk, 36% were medium risk, and 38% were high risk.
+[Externally verified] The company reports that in 2024, 58% of supplying mills were low risk, 39% were medium risk, and 3% were high risk.
+Evidence is externally verified by the Control Union.

 • Governance and grievances Governance and grievances